7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

 ### Step 5: Generate a New Address in the Backup Wallet

-1. Run the following command to generate a new receiving address in your original wallet:
+1. In Debug Console run the following command to generate a new receiving address in your original desktop wallet:
    ```bash
    getnewaddress
    ```